alertlogic/alcli/README.md

 Make sure to use `--user` to to install the program to a subdirectory of your user directory to avoid modifying libraries used by your operating system.

+### Windows installer

+For windows users there is sel-contained Alert Logic CLI distribution is available, please download latest version from [here](http://github.com/alertlogic/alcli/releases/latest/download/alcli_setup.exe)

+Alternatively, please view [history](https://github.com/alertlogic/alcli/releases/) of the releases.

 ## **Upgrading to the latest version of the Alert Logic CLI**
 We regularly introduce support for new Alert Logic services.
-We recommend that you check installed packages version and upgrade to the latest version regularly
+We recommend that you check installed packages version and upgrade to the latest version regularly.

     $ alcli --version